Prisca92/Project-4-final/README.md

 5.Inference possible integration with Healthcare system

-After model deployment, the model is accessible from a Web-base we created usging HTML and CSS.
+After model deployment, the model is accessible from a Web-based application we created usging HTML and CSS.
  In this example, flask was used in conjunction with the training model because of it’s ability to return the models prediction as a response to individuals incoming input/request.
 The purpose of Integrating the model predictions into the healthcare system workflow is to allow healthcare professionals to access and utilize the predictions seamlessly.
 This will in turn provide actionable insights and recommendations based on the model's predictions, such as lifestyle modifications, preventive measures, or medical interventions.